 Compare this to the soft cushions of a nice pair of circumaural (over-ear) headphones, and the comfort differences will be apparent.

 This is the flip side of not closing our ears off to the environment.

-Though hearing our environment is a good thing in some situations, other situations call for noise-cancellation for a more emersive listening experience.
+Though hearing our environment is good in some situations, other situations call for noise-cancellation for a more immersive listening experience.

 For more information on headphone noise-cancellation, check out my articles How Do Noise-Cancelling Headphones Work?
 (PNC & ANC), Passive Vs. Active Noise-Cancelling Headphones and Do Noise-Cancelling Headphones Work With Or Without Music?